n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger.md

 # Schedule trigger

-Use the Schedule trigger node run workflows at fixed intervals and times.
+Use the Schedule trigger node to run workflows at fixed intervals and times.
 This works in a similar way to the Cron software utility in Unix-like systems.

 /// note | You must activate the workflow
 If a workflow uses the Schedule node as a trigger, make sure that you save and activate the workflow.